 In addition to volumes on duties and antiques, behind the official is a “Vol. 1 on Bribes.”

-The official, wearing a bicorn hat (Denis Kearney?)*consults with an open volume which describes the characteristics which distinguish a Chinese national from a Korean one.
+The official, wearing a bicorn hat (Denis Kearney?)*consults with an open volume that describes the characteristics that distinguish a Chinese national from a Korean one.
 The volume refers to “color and pigtails.”
 The men attempting to enter the United States are wearing the Manchurian queues, the hairstyle for which the Chinese were well known in America.

 The Customs House guard raises his spyglass for a closer look at the petitioners, who exclaim,”You no stoppee me! me no China manee, me Corea manee; allee samee Melican manee.”